-Security over assets located in Germany may only be granted under German law governed documents.
+In principal, security over assets located in Germany may only be granted under German law governed documents.
 While under certain circumstances German law governed receivables may be assigned under a foreign law governed security agreement this is an option which is rarely made use of.